waltersmac/Predicting-AirBnB-Prices/README.md

 ## Project Description
 I am currently exploring the London Airbnb data for 2020 and I have the following business questions:
+**Question 1**
+- What is the average price for the different location?
+**Question 2**
+- What types of amenities are included in a listing?
+**Question 3**
 - What features assist in obtaining a good review score?
 - predict the score
-  - importance of the features
+- importance of the features, rank features
-  - rank features
-- What types of listings are people advertising?
-  - Could this be a classification?
-- What is the average price for the different location?
-  - what would affect this price?
-  - rank features by importance

 In turn I will create a web blog to show my findings.